-But if you are determined to make food at home and can squeeze in a few chunks of kitchen prep, it will make a difference in your grocery budget.
+But if you are determined to make homemade food and can squeeze in a few chunks of kitchen prep, it will make a difference in your grocery budget.

-When you are deciding whether it’s better to make food from scratch or buy it from the store, consider these three factors.
+When you are deciding whether it’s better to make homemade food or buy it from the store, consider these three factors.

 - The nutritional value.
 When you make food at home, like salad dressings, you are able to avoid weird ingredients and processed sugars.
-It doesn’t take very long to make dressings and condiments from scratch.
 Prioritizing foods your family loves that have a high nutritional value is time worth spending in the kitchen.

 - The amount of savings.
-Making food from scratch will almost always save you money.
-One instance where it does not is homemade coffee creamer.
-Yet, the nutritional value of homemade outweighs the difference in cost.
-The amount of savings for you will vary depending on where you source your ingredients, but overall your grocery budget will look much better when you plan to make more foods from scratch.
+The amount of savings for you will vary depending on where you source your ingredients, but overall your budget will look much better when you plan to make more foods from scratch.

-Taking these into consideration, there are 13 foods that I regularly make from scratch.
+There are 16 foods that I regularly make from scratch.
 I found that keeping these foods in my routine helps to keep my grocery budget right around $330 each month for my family of four.